santiagof413/pokeAPP/README.md

-# PokeAPP
+# PokeAPP introduction

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.
+This project is a personal project that utilizes the PokeAPI to create a simple Angular application for learning purposes.
+It demonstrates how to fetch and display data from the PokeAPI, showcasing various Angular features such as components, services, and routing.This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.

+# Getting Started
 ## Development server

 To start a local development server, run: